-Risk versus the liabilities The Trustees will monitor and review the investment strategy with respect to the liabilities in conjunction with each actuarial valuation.
-The investment strategy will be set with consideration to the appropriate level of risk required for the funding strategy as set out in the Plan's Statement of Funding Principles.
+Risk versus the liabilities The Trustees will monitor and review the investment strategy with respect to the conjunction with each actuarial valuation.
+The investment strategy will be consideration to the appropriate level of risk required for the funding strategy as so Plan's Statement of Funding Principles.
 Covenant risk The creditworthiness of the employer and the size of the pension liability relative to the employer's earnings are monitored on a regular basis.
 The appropriate level of investment risk is considered with reference to the strength of the employer covenant.
 Solvency and mismatching This risk is addressed through the asset allocation strategy and ongoing triennial actuarial valuations.
 The Trustees are aware that the asset allocation required to minimise the volatility of the solvency position may be different from that which would minimise the volatility on the Plan's funding basis.
-Asset allocation risk The asset allocation is detailed in the Statement of Investment Strategy and is monitored on a regular basis by the Trustees.
-Investment manager risk The Trustees monitor the performance of each of the Plan's investment manager on a regular basis in addition to having meetings with each manager from time to time as necessary.
+Asset allocation risk The asset allocation is detailed in Appendix 1 of this Statement and is monitored on a regular basis by the Trustees.
+Investment manager risk The Trustees monitor the performance of each of the Plan's investment managers on a regular basis in addition to having meetings with each manager from time to time as necessary.
 The Trustees have a written agreement with each investment manager, which contains a number of restrictions on how each investment manager may operate.
-Governance risk The investment manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
-The Trustees monitor these and will report on the manager's practices in their annual Implementation Statement.
-ESG/Climate risk The Trustees have considered long-term financial risks to the Plan and ESG factors as well as climate risk are potentially financially material and will continue to develop its policy to consider these, alongside other factors, when selecting or reviewing the Plan's investments in order to avoid unexpected losses.
+Governance risk Each asset manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
+The Trustees will monitor these behaviours and report on the managers' practices in their annual Implementation Statement.
+ESG/ climate risk The Trustees will consider long-term financial risks to the Plan, including Environmental, Social and Governance ("ESG") factors and climate risk when making investment decisions.
+This is covered in more detail in Appendix 2.
 Concentration risk Each investment manager is expected to manage broadly diversified portfolios and to spread assets across a number of individual shares and securities.
-Liquidity risk The Plan invests in assets such that there is a sufficient allocation to liquid investments that can be converted into cash at short notice given the Plan's cashflow requirements.
-The Plan's administrators assess the level of cash held in order to limit the impact of the cashflow requirements on the investment policy.
+Liquidity risk The Plan invests in assets such that there is a sufficient allocation to liquid investments that be converted into cash at short notice given the Plan's cashflow requirements.
+The F administrators assess the level of cash held in order to limit the impact of the cash requirements on the investment policy.
 Currency risk The Plan's liabilities are denominated in sterling.
 The Plan may gain exposure to overseas currencies by investing in assets that are denominated in a foreign currency or via currency management.
+Currency hedging is employed to manage the impact of exchange rate fluctuations.
 Loss of investment The risk of loss of investment by each investment manager and custodian is assessed by the Trustees.
 This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).
-The Trustees undertake an annual review of the internal controls and processes of each of the investment manager.
+The Trustees undertake an annual review of the internal controls and processes of each of the investment managers.